Master of Rehabilitation Sciences and Physiotherapy

 The Master of Rehabilitation Sciences and Physiotherapy is specifically designed for students who are motivated to pursue advanced studies in the domain of rehabilitation and physiotherapy.
 The programme focusses on the scientific perspective and evidence-based practice in physiotherapy and comprises a balance between theoretical training and clinical practice.

-During this two-year programme, you deepen your role as a care provider, care manager and scientific researcher, and integrate it into practice.
+During this programme, you deepen your role as a care provider, care manager and scientific researcher, and integrate it into practice.
 During your internships, you will become acquainted with a multitude of patients and conditions.

 What to expect?

-Year 1: State-of-the-art lectures and skills training
+Master year 1: State-of-the-art lectures and skills training

-The compulsory courses in the first year (60 ECTS) will help you to integrate your existing knowledge within the field of Physiotherapy.
+The compulsory courses in the first master year (60 ECTS) will help you to integrate your existing knowledge within the field of Physiotherapy.
 Teaching methods vary from class contact teaching to individual tasks, group assignments and practical session in smaller groups.

 During the spring semester, you will spend 12 weeks on clinical internships during which you will learn how to deal with a variety of patients and diseases within private practices or hospitals in Belgium or abroad.